 The 2014 Stock Incentive Plan (the "2014 Plan") provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
 The number of shares of common stock that may be issued under the 2014 Plan is subject to increase on the first day of each fiscal year, beginning on January 1, 2015 and ending on December 31, 2024 in an amount equal to the lesser of a predetermined formula or an amount determined by the Company's board of directors.
 On January 1, 2021, the number of shares available for issuance under the 2014 Plan was increased by 1,659,218.
-During the three and six months ended June 30, 2021, the Company granted options to purchase 229,650 and 2,709,019 shares of common stock, at a weighted exercise price of \$16.54 and \$18.19 per share, respectively.
+During the three months ended September 30, 2021, the Company did not grant options under the 2014 Plan.
+During the nine months ended September 30, 2021, the Company granted options under the 2014 Plan to purchase 2,709,019 shares of common stock, at a weighted exercise price of \$18.19 per share.

 On June 18, 2021, the Company's stockholders approved the adoption of the 2021 Stock Incentive Plan (the "2021 Plan") previously approved by the board of directors.
 Effective as of the adoption of the 2021 Plan by the Company's stockholders, no new awards will be granted under the 2014 Plan.
-However, as of June 30, 2021, all then-outstanding awards under the 2014 Plan remained in effect and continued to be governed by the terms of the 2014 Plan.
+However, as of September 30, 2021, all thenoutstanding awards under the 2014 Plan remained in effect and continued to be governed by the terms of the 2014 Plan.